SqueezeLLM: Dense-and-Sparse Quantization: Introduction

-\item \textbf{Model Deployment and Profiling:} Our deployed models on A6000 GPUs not only demonstrate improved quantization performance but also exhibit significant gains in latency.
-For LLaMA-7B and 13B, we observe speedups of up to 2.3$\times$ compared to baseline FP16 inference.
-Furthermore, our approach achieves up to 4$\times$ faster latency as compared to GPTQ, showcasing the effectiveness of our method in terms of both quantization performance and inference efficiency (see Tab.~\ref{tab:hardware-deployment-seqlen128}).
+\item \textbf{Evaluation:} We extensively test \OURS on various models on language modeling tasks using the C4 and WikiText2 datasets as well as on the MMLU~\cite{hendryckstest2021} and Vicuna benchmarks~\cite{vicuna2023} (Sec.~\ref{subsec:instruction-following}).
+Furthermore, our deployed models on A6000 GPUs also exhibit significant latency gains of up to 2.4$\times$ compared to the FP16 baseline, showcasing the effectiveness of our method in terms of both quantization performance and inference efficiency (Sec.~\ref{subsec:deployment}).

 \end{itemize}